shauntsr/tp/docs/DeveloperGuide.md

 **Design Choice: Separate Archive Directory**

-Archived notes are physically moved to `archive/` subdirectory rather than just flagged.
+Archived notes are physically moved to `archive/` subdirectory rather than just flagged, and can no longer be edited.

 **Structure:**
 ```